 How to Setup MongoDB Text Search with Node.js

-All the example at following is run based on MongoDB version, 3.0.5.
-Also, I'm using Robomongo (0.8.5) to run all the MongoDB command.
+MongoDB provides a text search function since version 2.4.
+This blog will show how to use MongoDB text search.
+All the examples below are run based on MongoDB version 3.0.5.
+I'm also using Robomongo (0.8.5) to run all the MongoDB commands.

-I also have code snippet about how to use Mongoose with text search, but I recommend at least use 2.6, seems like 2.4 with Mongoose has some problem.
+I also have a code snippet about how to use Mongoose with text search, but I recommend using at least version 2.6, since 2.4 with Mongoose has some problems.

-Before jump into how to use MongoDB text search, we need to understand how MongoDB do stop words and stemming.
-Stop in MongoDB is, let's say you have "I like apple", stop wold will be apple.
-Stemming is like "cook cooking cooks", so MongoDB text engine will index cook.
+Before jumping into how to use MongoDB text search, we need to understand how MongoDB handles stop words and stemming.
+Stop words in MongoDB means that if you have "I like apple", the indexed word will be apple.
+Stemming is like "cook, cooking, cooks" — MongoDB's text engine will index "cook".

 I like apple, also I enjoy cooking.

-There is very good blog about this topic, text-search-mongodb-stemming.
+In the above example, MongoDB will index apple and cook.
+There is a very good blog about this topic: text-search-mongodb-stemming.

 This command will tell you what version of MongoDB you're using.

-This will return your current db name.
-Before you run you query you need to check you're running to the correct mongodb or not right?
+This will return your current database name.
+Before you run your query, you need to check that you're connected to the correct MongoDB database.

-You can run following command, if you want to check your collection had add text index or other index or not.
+You can run the following command if you want to check whether your collection has a text index or other indexes.

-// Then will some result like this or if there's no index then just empty json.
-Now as you can see following example contains no text search index.
+// Then you will get some result like this, or if there's no index then just empty JSON.
+As you can see, the following example contains no text search index.

 {